top of page

 iPhone Air does get the better processor, the new N1 chip, the new C1X modem, and the internal hardware "plateau" redesign with ceramic shield on both sides.
 Combined with the slim form factor, it is one of the most visually appealing smartphones right now that also has good internals.

-However, the single camera, the single top speaker, the smaller battery, eSIM exclusivity, and the thermal limitations will act as bottlenecks, and you need to keep that in mind if you're deciding on getting one.
+However, the single camera (same as the iPhone 17's main sensor), the single top speaker, the smaller battery, eSIM exclusivity, and the thermal limitations will act as bottlenecks, and you need to keep that in mind if you're deciding on getting one.

 iPhone 17 Pro and iPhone 17 Pro Max